WHOIGit/ifcb-data-sharer/README.md

 ### Notes on data syncing

 The data sync is a one-way sync from your IFCB device to WHOI's cloud storage.
-Files in the target directory that are not already present in the cloud will be uploaded and synced.
-However, if files are removed or deleted from the target directory, these chagnes are not propgated to the time series on https://habon-ifcb.whoi.edu.
+Files in the target directory **and its subdirectories** not already present in the cloud will be uploaded and synced to the specified time-series.
+However, if files are removed or deleted from the target directory on your local machine, these chagnes are not propgated to the time series on https://habon-ifcb.whoi.edu.
 Updates to the published time series need to be made through log into the IFCB dashboard website.